kokkos/mdspan/README.md

 ### C++17 and C++14
 - the conditional explicit markup is missing, making certain constructors implicit
-  - most notably you can implicit convert from dynamic extent to static extent, which you can't in C++20 mode
+  - most notably you can implicitly convert from dynamic extent to static extent, which you can't in C++20 mode

 ### C++14
 - deduction guides don't exist